 I am not vegan, nor do I possess an ice cream maker, but here we are, with something resembling a frozen vegan-friendly dessert.
 Before we go off gallivanting, you are going to need a blender/food processor.
-I have no concerns about eating animal products but I do try to eat well and this is a truly guilt-free treat without consisting of chemicals, air and pixie dust (the primary ingredients in Coke Zero, I assume).
+I have no concerns about eating animal products but I do try to eat well and this is a truly tasty treat that isn’t made up of the usual chemicals, air and pixie dust (the primary ingredients in Coke Zero and other low calorie goods, I assume).

 Ingredients (makes roughly enough to serve 4 large scoops):

 One or two tablespoons of water (or milk/soymilk).

 Optional: Peanut butter, maple syrup, honey, nuts, chocolate chips, etc.

 - Peel and chop your bananas into 1-inch chunks.
 Freeze in a single layer until frozen solid, at most an hour and a half (if you leave them overnight, you’ll probably need to leave them out for ten minutes to soften a little).

 - Blend the banana chunks.
 This will be LOUD.
 My blender sounded like it was in pain.
 After a few minutes the pieces will combine into a creamy mass.